Animals - the Heart of Nature Camp

 Knowledgeable staff and local farmers provide a true learning experience.
 Daily classes offer campers the opportunity to care for our animal population, including our world famous llamas.
 This is nature camp at its best.

-Our Farm Animals
+Caring for our Farm Animals

 Children love our farm animals, learning how to feed, groom, and care for rabbits, kittens, ducklings, miniature horses, miniature donkeys, and a pot-bellied pig.